AyeCode/invoicing/readme.txt

 = 1.0.2 =
-Paying old recurring invoice treats as renewal payment and creates new invoice - FIXED VAT fields not displayed on checkout page for invoice with free trial - FIXED
+Paying old recurring invoice treats as renewal payment and creates new invoice - FIXED VAT fields not displayed on checkout page for invoice with free trial - FIXED Payment button text confusing when invoice is non recurring & total is zero - FIXED

 = 1.0.1 =
 New currencies added - ADDED